List of modern great powers: Russia and Soviet Union (1703–)

 In the mid-1980s, the last Soviet leader, Mikhail Gorbachev, sought to further reform and liberalize the economy through his policies of glasnost and perestroika.
 The goal was to preserve the Communist Party while reversing economic stagnation.
-The Cold War ended during his tenure and in 1989, Warsaw Pact countries in Eastern Europe overthrew their respective Marxist–Leninist regimes.
+The Cold War ended during his tenure, and in 1989, Warsaw Pact countries in Eastern Europe overthrew their respective Marxist–Leninist regimes.
 Strong nationalist and separatist movements broke out across the USSR.
-Gorbachev initiated a referendum—boycotted by the Baltic republics, Armenia, Georgia, and Moldova—which resulted in the majority of participating citizens voting in favor of preserving the Union as a renewed federation.
+Gorbachev initiated a referendum—boycotted by the Baltic republics, Armenia, Georgia, and Moldova—which resulted in a majority of participating citizens voting to preserve the Union as a renewed federation.
 In August 1991, a coup d'état was attempted by Communist Party hardliners.
-It failed, with Russian President Boris Yeltsin playing a high-profile role in facing down the coup.
-The main result was the banning of the Communist Party.
+It failed, with Russian President Boris Yeltsin playing a high-profile role in confronting the coup.
+The main result was the Communist Party's ban.
 The republics led by Russia and Ukraine declared independence.
 On 25 December 1991, Gorbachev resigned.
 All the republics emerged from the dissolution of the Soviet Union as independent post-Soviet states.
-The Russian Federation (formerly the Russian SFSR) assumed the Soviet Union's rights and obligations and is recognized as its continued legal personality in world affairs.
+The Russian Federation (formerly the Russian SFSR) assumed the Soviet Union's rights and obligations and is recognized as the Soviet Union's continued legal personality in international affairs.

 The Soviet Union produced many significant social and technological achievements and innovations regarding military power.
-It boasted the world's second-largest economy and the largest standing military in the world.
+It boasted the world's second-largest economy and the largest standing military.
 The USSR was recognized as one of the five nuclear weapons states.
 It was a founding permanent member of the United Nations Security Council as well as a member of the OSCE, the WFTU and the leading member of the Council for Mutual Economic Assistance and the Warsaw Pact.

-Before its dissolution, the USSR had maintained its status as a world superpower alongside the United States, for four decades after World War II.
+Before its dissolution, the USSR had maintained its status as a world superpower alongside the United States for four decades after World War II.
 Sometimes also called "the Soviet Empire", it exercised its hegemony in Central and Eastern Europe and worldwide with military and economic strength, proxy conflicts and influence in developing countries and funding of scientific research, especially in space technology and weaponry.